Dr. Mark Baumgartner, Associate Professor of English

 Areas of Specialization: Creative Writing--Fiction, Contemporary Fiction and Criticism, American Literature

 Dr. Mark Baumgartner's fiction has been published in several literary journals, including The Southern Review, Best of Ohio Anthology, Bellingham Review, Phoebe, and Wisconsin Review, among others.
 Excerpts of his first novel, Mariah Black, have appeared in Confrontation and Silk Road.
 A third excerpt of the novel, entitled “The Great Siwash Shoe War,” won the 2014 Fugue prize in short fiction.
 Dr. Baumgartner has worked as a fiction editor at Witness, Mid-American Review, and River Styx.
 He is currently Editor of Aethlon: The Journal of Sport Literature.

-Dr. Jesse Graves, Associate Professor of English
+Dr. Jesse Graves, Professor of English

 Mockingbird Faculty Editorial Advisor